If you want a 2017 HTC phone, it won’t come cheap

 According to a report from Phonescoop, HTC will continue to sell and support the budget devices already on the market.

-However, the struggling firm’s the ‘six or seven’ new phones it releases will be mid-range handsets, like the recently-announced HTC U Play, or high-end phones, like the HTC U Ultra.
+The ‘six or seven’ new phones it will release will be mid-range handsets, like the recently-announced HTC U Play, or high-end phones, like the HTC U Ultra.

 Related: HTC U Play review